SBCCD/slocloud/README.md

 SLO Cloud
 ========

-A Student Learning Objectives (SLO) Reporting Tool
+A Student Learning Objectives (SLO) Reporting Tool.
+[Click here](http://lawsonry.com/projects/slocloud) to access the demo.

 **This is a peer-reviewed, open-source project for public institutions of higher education, licensed under the GPLv2.**